Michael Corbett (judge): Family

 Michael Corbett was the son of Alan Corbett and Sybil McGregor.
 His father had been an Inner Temple barrister, who for many years was Commissioner for Inland Revenue of the Union of South Africa.
 His mother was the daughter of Alexander John McGregor, a judge in the Union of South Africa, and Elizabeth Brand (daughter of Sir Johannes Brand, President of the Orange Free State).
+His son, Peter Corbett SC is a practising advocate at the Cape Bar.